 Your phone is a powerful device for travel planning, saving money, and communicating with fellow travellers thanks to the incredible range of apps available.
 How did we ever travel without one?
 Solo travellers, in particular, benefit thanks to the ability to find cheaper hotel rooms without single supplements, meet other people travelling alone, and break communication barriers

-I don’t see the problem with eating alone.
-Sometimes, I welcome it.
-But there’s nothing better than sharing a meal with good people.
-Although EatWith can’t guarantee “good people”, it can offer a shared dining experience for visitors to new countries.
-For solo travellers, group meals like this are great for not only meeting travellers and locals but for making mealtimes a social activity that doesn’t involve hanging around a bar and drinking too much.
+While there’s nothing wrong with eating alone (I often welcome the opportunity) sharing a meal with good people is special.
+EatWith offers a shared dining experience in countries around the world.
+For solo travelers, group meals like this are great for not only meeting other travelers and locals but for making mealtimes a social activity that doesn’t involve hanging around a bar and drinking too much.

 EatWith bills itself as a food experience and thanks to the great app, you can easily find a meal with new friends that will turn your travel dinners into group events.

 The first thing a traveller contemplates upon arrival at an airport is how to get to from the airport terminal to their final destination in the city.
 If you’re you’re a little suspicious of taxi drivers hawking business outside of the terminals and want a bit more security, the Grab app is your friend.
 Even if you’re not going to call a cab with the app, it’s good to get a baseline taxi fare to see what you should be charged by the drivers outside the airport.